Apple vs Pear Tree

 Snack right off the treeWinner: Apple

 Crisp texture, bright flavor, and hundreds of cultivars make apples the stronger choice for fresh snacking.
-You can grow tart, sweet, or something in between, and many varieties hold well on the tree for a longer picking window.
+You can grow tart, sweet, or something in between, and many Apple varieties hold well on the tree for a longer picking window.

 Melting texture and honeyed flavor help pears compete, but most need to be picked firm and ripened indoors.
 That delay makes them less satisfying for kids who want to eat fruit straight from the branches all season.